Everything you need to know about technical drawings

-As clear from the name itself, technical drawing is a descriptive and accurate drawing of products, structures, or systems.
+As the name suggests, technical drawing is the descriptive and accurate drawing of products, structures, or systems.

-Drafting software or hand helps in drafting these drawings as per the need.
+Drafting software or hand helps draft these drawings as needed.
 To convey significant information, we use Dimensions, annotations, and symbols.

 Engineers, designers, and manufacturers use these technical drawings to share their ideas.
-They also use it to get accuracy and fulfil industry standers and requirements.
+They also use it to ensure accuracy and fulfil industry standards and requirements.

 There are various sorts of technical designs available.
 To name some, we have mechanical, architectural, electrical, and civil engineering drawings.
 Each of these drawings comes with its own set of standards and norms.